Home > Blog >

 • Auto-assign returns to warehouse staff

 Returns data can reveal product flaws, customer behavior, and revenue gaps.
 Regularly review return data to spot patterns and optimize strategies.
+Combining returns analytics with broader ecommerce analytics and reporting tools gives you a complete picture of where products or descriptions may be falling short.

 Try this: